 Risk is inherent with every business, and how well a business manages risk can ultimately determine its success.
 We face a number of risks, including credit risk, interest rate risk, liquidity risk, operational risk, strategic risk and reputation risk.
 Management is responsible for the day-to-day management of the risks the Company faces, while the Board, as a whole and through its committees, has responsibility for the oversight of risk management.
 In its risk oversight role, the Board of Directors has the responsibility to satisfy itself that the risk management processes designed and implemented by management are adequate and functioning as designed.
 To do this, the Chairman of the Board meets regularly with management to discuss strategy and risks facing the Company.
 Senior management attends Board meetings and is available to address any questions or concerns raised by the Board on risk management and any other matters.
 The Chairman of the Board and independent members of the Board work together to provide strong, independent oversight of the Company's management and affairs through its standing committees and, when necessary, special meetings of independent directors.
 The Board periodically meets in executive session without management present.
 Topics for discussion may include the evaluation of the Chief Executive Officer and President, management succession planning, strategic planning, and such other matters as they may deem appropriate.
-In 2021, the Board held four executive sessions.
+In 2022, the Board held three executive sessions.

 Rinaldo DePaola serves as Lead Independent Director for the Company and the Bank Boards of Directors.
 This appointment of a Lead Independent Director resulted from the Board's decision to follow best corporate practices.
-In 2021, the independent directors of the Board held two meetings, which were attended by all of the independent directors on the Board.
+In 2022, the independent directors of the Board held two meetings.